-The Parties agree that the City Parties' entry into this Agreement, and the actions to be undertaken by the City Parties in accordance with the Agreement, do not constitute an admission of any liability by the City Parties for the contamination at the Site or for the response action selected by EPA.
+The Parties agree that the City Parties' entry into this Agreement, and the actions to be undertaken by the City Parties in accordance with the Agreement, do not constitute an admission of any liability by the City Parties.

-The resolution of this potential liability, in exchange for the City Parties' performance of the work required by this Agreement, is in the public interest.
+The resolution of this potential liability, in exchange for performance of the work by the City Parties pursuant to EPA's Environmentally Responsible Redevelopment and Reuse ("ER3") Initiative, is in the public interest.